oleeskild/darklang-presentation/README.md

 # Slide deck for Darklang talk

-Slide deck used for a talk about darklang.
+Slide deck used for a talk about [Darklang](https://darklang.com/).

 It's just javascript, html and css so you can just open the file in your browser as a file.